 The Admin Interface

 You use the Admin Interface to create, edit, launch and monitor natural language interfaces (NLIs).
 The interface consists of several pages, each accessible from the navbar at the top (see top of figure 1).
 On the navbar, from left to right, NLIs is where you launch natural language interfaces, Create is where you create new configurations and Edit is where you edit and extend existing configurations.
-There is a link to documentation and, on the far right is the C-Phrase logo which, if hovered over, shows the current version of C-Phrase.
-Finally, there is a memory usage meter and a logout button.
+On the far right part of the navbar, there is a memory usage meter, a link to documentation and the C-Phrase logo which, if hovered over, shows the current version of C-Phrase.
+Finally, there is a logout button.

 The NLIs page